mongodb-developer/mongodb-atlas-rivet-ai-samples/README.md

 ### Running the Server

-Execute `node server.js` to start the server.
+Execute `npm run server` to start the server.
 It will listen on the defined PORT (default is 3000).

 ## Usage